Unity-Technologies/ml-agents/docs/Training-PPO.md

 details.

-If you are using curriculum training to pace the difficulty of the learning task presented to an Agent, see [Training with Curriculum Learning](Training-Curriculum-Learning.md).
+If you are using curriculum training to pace the difficulty of the learning task presented to an agent, see [Training with Curriculum Learning](Training-Curriculum-Learning.md).

 For information about imitation learning, which uses a different training